davidscmx/drone-estimation/README.md

 **Hint: recall that the control input is the acceleration!**

+After a tuning the obtained results is shown in the image above.
+It looks very similar to the correct scenario presented in the previous images.

 5. Run your covariance prediction and tune the `QPosXYStd` and the `QVelXYStd` process parameters in `QuadEstimatorEKF.txt` to try to capture the magnitude of the error you see.
 Note that as error grows our simplified model will not capture the real error dynamics (for example, specifically, coming from attitude errors), therefore  try to make it look reasonable only for a relatively short prediction period (the scenario is set for one second).
 A good solution looks as follows:

 ![good covariance](images/predict-good-cov.png)